ArchitectSystematicTechnology/HyperNetVPNServer/float/docs/reference.md

 `docker_registry_password` - password for "docker login"

+#### SMTP relay

+Even though *float* does not itself generate any email messages (email-based notifications don't scale well with the number of servers), properly configured systems might still need a way to send out system-originated emails.
+If necessary, float can configure simple outbound delivery of such emails via an authenticated SMTP relay (using *ssmtp*), by defining the `mail_relay` variable, a dictionary with the following parameters (all mandatory):

+`server` and `port` - address of the SMTP relay
+`user` and `password` - credentials for SMTP authentication `root_user` - the user that should receive all email for root@localhost

+**NOTE** that the delivery of email alerts is configured separately, see the following *Alert delivery* section.

 #### Alert delivery

 The float monitoring system requires an external email account to deliver its alerts over email.
+This is configured separately from "normal" SMTP delivery to encourage the usage an external infrastructure for alert delivery: it's not a good idea to send critical alerts over the same infrastructure that you are monitoring.

 Alert delivery can be configured with the following variables:

 `alert_email` - address that should receive email alerts